 General Framework

-When establishing a balancing market, the TSO as the single buyer of ancillary products takes a key role in organizing the different processes regarding market design, facilitation, and operation.
+When establishing a balancing market, the TSO as the single buyer of ancillary services products and balancing energy, takes a key role in organizing the different processes regarding market design, facilitation, and operation.
 Consequently, the TSO has to implement new teams and units within the existing organization and to develop new competencies that in order to manage the tasks of facilitation and operation of the balancing market.
 With the establishment of the balancing market, OST has to adapt the existing organization according to the current and future requirements of the balancing market.

 Figure 1 presents an overview of the structure of the balancing market on short-, mid- and long-term timeframes.
 Short-term tasks are for example the regular tendering, selection of bidders, activation of balancing resources for frequency regulation, the IT and communication platform operation, settlement, and reporting.
 Mid-term tasks include for example prequalification, dimensioning of needed balancing capacity, the development of the IT and communication platform and the process optimization.
-Long-term tasks are for example the international TSO cooperation, the balancing market design development and the market rules development.
+Long-term tasks are for example the international TSO cooperation, the compliance with international obligations undertaken by OST as member to international organizations, the balancing market design continuous development, and the market rules development.